RijulGulati/zauth/README.md

 *If you would like any other app to be supported, please [create an issue](https://github.com/grijul/zauth/issues) and (if possible) provide an unencrypted sample backup file.
 Of course I am accepting pull requests as well :)*

+---

 ## Installation
     $ go install github.com/grijul/zauth@latest

 By default, zauth stores it entries in `$HOME/.zauth` directory.

+### Using Docker

+zauth can be installed using docker as well.
+Running the following command pulls zauth image and runs `zauth -h` command.

+    $ docker run grijul/zauth:latest zauth -h

+You can bind container's `/root/.zauth` directory to your host's `$HOME/.zauth` directory to use zauth.json from your host system.
+Something like this should work:

+    $ docker run -v $HOME/.zauth:/root/.zauth zauth:latest zauth

+**Important Note:** There is only 1 docker image with `latest` tag on docker hub.
+Since there is no release cycle (as of now), I manually have to update the docker image whenever there are new commits.
+So the image is subject to be outdated and may not contain latest changes/fixes.
+I will try to update the image as frequently as possible.

+If latest changes are desired, you can [build docker image from source]() (it's easier than it sounds).

+---

+## Building from source
+* Clone repository and cd into dir

+        $ git clone https://github.com/grijul/zauth.git && cd zauth

+* Build using `go build` command

+        $ go build .

+### Building docker image from source
+1. Clone repository and cd into dir

+        $ git clone https://github.com/grijul/zauth.git && cd zauth

+2. Build docker image

+        $ docker build -t zauth:latest .

+3. Run docker image

+        $ docker run zauth:latest zauth -h

+---

 ## Examples